kevinkamps/Registrar/README.md

-### registries
+### Registries
-registers the discovered applications to one of the implementations below.
+Registers the discovered applications to one of the implementations below.

 #### consul
-Consul Catalog (Registers to consul for service discovery usage)
+[Consul](https://www.consul.io/) Catalog (Registers to consul for service discovery usage)

 ## CLI Options